Skip to main content

 Configure a provider credential once, use from many VKs

-This layering means: rotating the raw OpenAI key rotates it everywhere; changing a rate limit or extra header only affects gateway traffic; binding a VK to a different provider is a one-click edit.
+This means: rotating the raw OpenAI key rotates it everywhere; changing a rate limit only affects gateway traffic (it’s on the Advanced tab, not the basic credential); changing a VK’s provider mix is one edit to the routing policy it references.

 Supported providers (v1)